-This section describes the intermediate printout and final printout produced by E04NFF/E04NFA.
+This section describes the (default) intermediate printout and final printout produced by H02CBF.
 The intermediate printout is a subset of the monitoring information produced by the routine at every iteration (see Section 12).
 The level of printed output can be controlled by the user (see the description of the optional parameter Print Level in Section 11.2).
-Note that the intermediate printout and final printout are produced only if Print Level $\geq 10$ (the default for E04NFF, by default no output is produced by E04NFA).
+Note that the intermediate printout and final printout are produced only if Print Level $\geq 10$ (the default).